 Step 1 to Step 5 of figure 4.3.6.4 of TS 23.502[3] are performed with following modifications and exceptions:

 In step 1, the AF provides the N6-LAN traffic steering control information in the request.
+If the AF-influenced traffic steering control for the same application traffic is required simultaneously, the AF-influenced traffic steering control are provided additionally in the request.

 In step 4, the AF or the NEF provides the N6-LAN traffic steering control information in the request.
+If the AF-influenced traffic steering control for the same application traffic is required simultaneously, the AF-influenced traffic steering control are provided additionally in the request.

 In both case the N6-LAN traffic steering control information includes SFC identifier (uplink and/or downlink).

 In step 5, the PCF authorizes the N6-LAN traffic steering enforcement control information based on the received the N6-LAN traffic steering control information and the operator’s policy.
 The N6-LAN traffic steering enforcement control information includes the appropriate N6-LAN Traffic steering policy identifier(s) (uplink and/or downlink), which is derived from the AF provided SFC identifier (uplink and/or downlink).

-The SMF generates the N4 rule based on the received PCC rule.
-Especially the SMF derives the forwarding policy identifier (uplink and/or downlink) within the FAR based on the authorized the N6-LAN traffic steering enforcement control information.
-The SMF provides the derived the N4 rule to the UPF.

-Per the received forwarding policy ID, when the UPF detects the related traffic, the UPF steers the corresponding traffic to the service function(s) deployed in the N6-LAN.
-How to steering the traffic is out of 3GPP scope.

-Editor's note: The handling that the N6-LAN traffic steering control and AF-influenced traffic steering control are both applied to the traffic is FFS.
+If both the N6-LAN traffic steering control information and AF-influenced traffic steering control information are provided, the PCF authorizes the N6-LAN traffic steering enforcement control information and AF-influenced Traffic Steering Enforcement Control information separately.

+Step 1 to Step 4 of Figure 6.8.2.3-1 is performed.

 6.8.2.2 Handling an AF request not identified by an UE address

 Figure 6.8.2.2-1: Handling an AF request not identified by an UE address